Get the Facts: How Long Does Percocet Stay in Your System?

-First and foremost, if you think that a loved one is abusing Percocet or the counterfeit version known as yellow Percocet, you should first research the drug and addiction associated with it so that you can better understand what you or your loved one needs.
-Next, you must plan an intervention to provide your loved ones with options to battle their addiction in a safe and supportive environment.
+If you believe a loved one is abusing Percocet or the counterfeit version of yellow Percocet, first research the drug and associated addiction to better understand what it is you or your loved one needs.
+Next, consider planning an intervention to provide your loved ones with options to battle their addiction in a safe and supportive environment.
 During this intervention, offer compassion and support instead of judgment.
 Lastly, show your support throughout the entire treatment process.

 In addition, prolonged Percocet use can have severe physical and psychological effects, so seeking treatment as soon as possible is essential.
 Inpatient drug rehab offers intensive care that can help you promptly get through the early stages of withdrawal.

 Medical Detox is often considered the first stage of treatment.
 It will help you navigate the complicated withdrawal process but doesn’t address patterns of thought and behavior contributing to drug use.
 Various treatment approaches and settings can help provide the ongoing support necessary to maintain long-term sobriety after you complete detox.

 Cravings are very common during detox and can be challenging to overcome.
 This often leads to relapse.
 Constant medical care provided during inpatient treatment helps prevent relapse.
 Clinicians can provide the necessary medication and medical expertise to lessen cravings and the effects of withdrawals.